12 Things Every Groom Should Know Before His Wedding Night

 There are different types of personal lubricants, for example, Astroglide, K-Y Liquid/Jelly.
 You can find them in most stores, pharmacies, or online.

-Lubricants decrease friction and bruising during lovemaking.
+But general, lubricants decrease friction and bruising during lovemaking.
 They also encourage a woman’s body to secrete its own lubrication.

 Pro Tip